 The researchers and academics at the Shakespeare Institute are dedicated to ensuring that Shakespeare lives on in society.
 Reimagining the way that he is perceived, studied and how people interact with Shakespeare’s work today, the Institute is pushing the boundaries of knowledge about Shakespeare studies.
 The Shakespeare Institute ensures that Shakespeare’s work continues to inspire others today.

 Professor Michael Dobson points out that the Shakespeare Institute is a hub of ideas, a database for those interested in Shakespeare across the world, not just scholars.
-Offering Massive Open Online Courses (MOOCs) in Hamlet and Othello and having a strong desire to branch out further into other plays, the Institute is - much like Shakespeare - a global Institution, dedicated to maintaining and furthering Shakespeare’s international popularity.
+The Institute is - much like Shakespeare - a global Institution, dedicated to maintaining and furthering Shakespeare’s international popularity.

 Director of the Shakespeare Institute and Professor of Shakespeare Studies